 The Notes of Advisory Committee on Proposed Rules for Federal Rule of Evidence 803(16) provide:

 Authenticating a document as ancient, essentially in the pattern of common law, as provided in Rule 901(b)(8), leaves open as a separate question the admissibility of assertive statements contained therein as against a hearsay objection.
 7 WIGMORE § 2145a.
-Wigmore further states that the ancient document technique of authentication is universally conceded to apply to all sorts of documents, including letters, records, contracts, maps, and certificate, in addition to tile documents, citing numerous decisions.
+Wigmore further states that the ancient document technique of authentication is universally conceded to apply to all sorts of documents, including letters, records, contracts, maps, and certificate, in addition to title documents, citing numerous decisions.
 Id. § 145.
 Since most of these items are significant evidentially only insofar as they are assertive, their admission in evidence must be as a hearsay exception.1

 All of this being law, Item #9 of the Fraud-ulent brief is not admissible as it stands.
 Replacing it with some variation of the following is the best they can do and remain within the Federal Rules of Evidence.